International Student Health Insurance (ISHI)

 This is billed to your student account in SOLAR.

 The cost of health care in the United States is very high.
-This health insurance plan will pay towards your medical bills for sicknesses and accidents.
+This health insurance plan will pay towards your medical bills for illnesses and accidents.

 |Coverage Period||Coverage Start Date||Coverage End Date||Enrollment/Waiver Deadline|